Civlac/SRWLED-Wiki/Animations.md

 ### Phased
 A spring like effect using changing phases of sine waves.
-* Speed - Changes speed of animation
+* Speed - Adjust speed of animation.
-* Intensity -
+* Intensity - Adjust rate of phase change.

 ### Twinkleup
 A very short twinkle routine, which includes fade-in.
-* Speed -
+* Speed - Adjust speed of animation.
-* Intensity -
+* Intensity - Adjust percentage of animated pixels.

 ### Noisepal
 A slow and soothing noise routine with palettes that slowly change on the fly.
 This does not have any controls.

 ### Sinewave
 A moving sine wave with a lot of controls.
-* Speed - Speed of the animation.
+* Speed - Adjust speed of the animation.
-* Intensity - PWM width of the wave.
+* Intensity - Adjust PWM width of the wave.
-* FFT1 - Rate of colour change.
+* FFT1 - Adjust rate of colour change.
-* FFT2 - Frequency of the sine wave.
+* FFT2 - Adjust frequency of the sine wave.